-The central shop floor area has been designed from front to rear to constitute a reception/waiting area, Research and Development area, space for installations/display, an informal meeting space, shelving units and a pantry respectively–all separated by stainless steel ledge walls.
-The cabins, meeting room, common work space and other ancillary spaces have been linearly stacked along the east elevation of the warehouse, demarcated using visually light partitions designed to add layers and depth to the open floor layout while accentuating the dynamic inflow of light.
+The central shop floor area has been designed from front to rear to constitute a reception/waiting area, research and development area, space for installations/display, an informal meeting space, shelving units and a pantry, respectively–all separated by stainless steel ledge walls.
+The cabins, meeting room, common workspace and other ancillary spaces have been linearly stacked along the east elevation of the warehouse, demarcated using visually light partitions designed to add layers and depth to the open floor layout while accentuating the dynamic inflow of light.

-By contributing to lowering the carbon footprint in construction, the corporate office of Motherland Joint ventures promotes a balance between creativity and building-preservation.
+By contributing to lowering the carbon footprint in construction, the corporate office of Motherland Joint Ventures promotes a balance between creativity and building preservation.